-Keep in mind that since Chile is in the Southern Hemisphere, the seasons are opposite those in the United States.
-If you are arriving to Chile in February, it will be late summer.
-If you arriving in July, it will be the middle of winter.
-Winter in Valparaíso is not as cold as in the Midwest, but since central heating is uncommon and it rains frequently, the damp cold can feel much cooler than the actual temperature.
-Average highs from December to February are around 70 degrees Fahrenheit and around 50 degrees Fahrenheit from June to August.
-Average lows from December to February are around 55 degrees Fahrenheit and around 45 degrees Fahrenheit from June to August.
+Because Chile is in the Southern Hemisphere, the seasons are opposite those in the United States.
+In February, it will be late summer.
+In July, it will be the middle of winter.

+Winter in Valparaíso is not as cold as in the Midwest, but central heating is uncommon, and it rains frequently.
+The damp cold can feel much cooler than the actual temperature.
+Average highs from December to February are around 70 degrees Fahrenheit; lows are around 55.
+Average highs are around 59 degrees Fahrenheit from June to August, with lows in the 30s.